 The only time I thought about how great my hiking boots would have been was when we went on a bush walk instead of going out on a drive.
 There are tons of weeds and stickers that can get caught in your shoes and socks High-tops really are a must.
 Again, my high top sneakers were totally fine (I may even take them again next time).
 The hiking boots would have been ideal, however!

 As you’ll see in each of these photos, I lived in my vest.
 I brought it on the trip for the plane ride, but it ended up being a perfect layer for game drives.
 I loved that it didn’t weigh me down but kept me quite warm.
 The pockets were ideal for my phone, camera, and chapstick!
 Weather will vary depending on when and where you go on safari, but the need for layers will not.

 “Safari schedule” runs 2-3 drives per day.
 We left at 6:30am each morning and were out until about 11am, then again from 430pm until after sunset (yay for sundowners!), and some evenings a night drive from 9-10pm-ish.
 You can imagine how much it warmed up and cooled down between when we left camp and when we returned.
 Scarves, vests, and jackets are mandatory.
 The Hide (our amazing safari camp) provided these magical ponchos that were fleece lined to really keep us warm on the drives, but having the right layers underneath and when we weren’t wearing the ponchos was key.

 What Colors to Wear on Safari

-I’m not sure if the zebra in the background (above) was distracted by my shirt or wondering why I was taking a photo of my outfit, but I’m used to people wondering what I’m doing during photos shoots, so I felt right at home!
+I’m not sure if the zebra in the background (above) was distracted by my shirt or wondering why I was taking a photo of my outfit.
+Then again I’m used to people wondering what I’m doing during photoshoots, so I felt right at home!

 Thank you to Toad & Co. for supplying me with the clothes for my safari!